 Pro tip: Scotland has very strict drunk driving rules, but all of the distilleries on Islay will provide you with “driver's drams” (little glass or plastic bottles) for free to put all your tastings in so you can take them with you for later.
 Just let them know you're driving when you arrive for your tour or tasting.

-Start at Laphroaig, where you can start off with their classic 1-hour Experience Tour.
-For £10, you get a full tour of Laphroaig's whisky-making facility, including their malting floor and peat kiln.
-They also have a nice little whisky museum here, and your tour ends with 3 tastings and a tasting glass you can take home.
+Start at Laphroaig, where you can start off with their classic 1.5-hour Experience Tour.
+For £18, you get a full tour of Laphroaig's whisky-making facility, including their malting floor and peat kiln.
+They also have a nice little whisky museum here, and your tour ends with a dram and a tasting glass you can take home.
 This is the perfect introductory distillery tour.
+(More tour info here.)

 Next, head over to Lagavulin, where Elliot and I loved the Warehouse Demonstration.
 This is less of a tour, and more of a guided whisky tasting, where you get to pull whiskey straight out of the casks for tasting in one of the Lagavulin warehouses.
-For £30, it's a pretty good deal, as you get to try 5 different drams.
+For £38, it's a pretty good deal, as you get to try 5 different drams.
+(More tour info here.)

 Lastly, stop at Ardbeg.
 You might not be up for another distillery tour, but Ardbeg has a great cafe (the Old Kiln Café), which makes for the perfect lunch spot.
-You can of course order a dram or two to taste along with your meal.
+You can of course order a dram or two to taste along with your meal, which is what we did.

 Pro tip: You absolutely want to pre-book most of these distillery tours.
 They limit visitor numbers and only run a certain amount of tours per day, so making a reservation is always a good idea.
 Just be aware that Islay can be fairly old school – you may need to send an email, or even make a phone call in order to pre-book a tour!